top of page

 The noun 'resentment' finds its etymological roots in the Latin word 'resentire,' which is a combination of 're,' meaning 'again,' and 'sentire,' meaning 'to feel.'
 This etymology encapsulates the idea of feeling something again, especially in the context of emotions.
 In the case of 'resentment,' it refers to a deep and lingering feeling of bitterness, anger, or indignation towards someone or something due to perceived unfair treatment, offense, or injustice.
 The term's etymology underscores the enduring and recurrent nature of the emotions involved, as individuals continue to feel the impact of past grievances, reinforcing the notion of feeling those emotions again and again over time.

-Quiz: Find the meaning of resentment
+Quiz: Find the meaning of the noun resentment:

 Try Again!